Master of Science (MSc) in Digital Marketing and Analytics

 The programme’s specific objectives are as follows:

-6. Facilitate the development by the learner of applied analytical skills that are directly complementary and relevant to the contemporary workplace and future of work.
+• Facilitate the acquisition of applied technical and analytical competencies that are directly relevant to the contemporary workplace and adaptable to the future of work, including digital transformation, automation, and AI-enhanced marketing.

 Delivery